Individual savings account

 An individual savings account (ISA or Isa; /ˈaɪsə/) is a class of retail investment arrangement available to residents of the United Kingdom.
-First introduced in 1999 as an Individual Special Savings Account (ISSA), the accounts have favourable tax status: they are exempt from income tax and capital gains tax on the investment returns, and no tax is payable on money withdrawn from the scheme.
+Introduced in 1999 as an Individual Special Savings Account (ISSA), the accounts are exempt from income tax and capital gains tax on the investment returns, and no tax is payable on money withdrawn from the scheme.

 Cash and a broad range of investments can be held within the arrangement, and there is no restriction on when or how much money can be withdrawn.
 Since 2017, there have been four types of account: cash ISA, stocks & shares ISA, innovative finance ISA (IFISA) and lifetime ISA (LISA).
 Each taxpayer has an annual investment limit (£20,000 since 2020–21) which can be split among the four types as desired.
 Additionally, children under 18 may hold a junior ISA, with a different annual limit.

 Until the lifetime ISA was introduced in 2017, ISAs were not a specific retirement investment, but the accounts can be useful tools for retirement planning alongside pensions.